pyrmont/documentarian/README.md

 ## Requirements

-Documentarian requires Janet 1.14.1 or higher.

-Documentarian also depends on your project having a `project.janet` file that contains a `:name` key in the `declare-project` form and a `:source` key in either the `declare-source` or `declare-native` forms.
+Documentarian depends on your project having a `project.janet` file that contains a `:name` key in the `declare-project` form and a `:source` key in either the `declare-source` or `declare-native` forms.
 The `:source` key can be associated with individual files or a directory containing Janet files.

-Because the API document is generated in Markdown, you can include Markdown in your docstrings.
+Since the API document is generated in Markdown, you can include Markdown in your docstrings.
 Don't forget that Janet supports `` ` ``-delimited [long strings][ls] in addition to regular `"`-delimited strings.
 Long strings preserve whitespace (including newlines) which can be used to create lists,